Spinon confinement and deconfinement in spin-1 chains: Numerical study of spinons and their confinement in a spin-1 chain

 The existence of the spinons as low-energy excitations at the phase transitions can be further confirmed from simulations on a finite chain \cite{Chepiga2016}.
-The SPT phase is known to have symmetry-protected spin-1/2 edge states localized at the end of the corresponding domain.
-Therefore a domain wall between an SPT phase and a topologically trivial phase, either NNN-Haldane or dimerized, necessarily carries a spin-1/2.
-At the first order transition the energy levels of the corresponding states cross and one can observe the coexistence of different domains.
+Indeed, at the first-order transition the energy levels of the corresponding states cross and one can observe the coexistence of different domains on a finite chain.
 In Fig.~\ref{fig:dmrg1} we show the results at the first-order transition between the topologically trivial and SPT phases at $J_2=0.75$, $J_3\approx0$.
-Four quantities are the most relevant: the local magnetization $\langle S_j^z\rangle$ that reveals the spin-1/2 domain wall; the nearest neighbor correlations, which reflects the presence of the dimerization in the domain; the three-site correlations that signals the SPT phase when it is large and positive; and the bipartite entanglement entropy $EE_N$ that takes its maximal value at the domain wall.
-According to Fig.~\ref{fig:dmrg1}(c) open edges favor topologically trivial domains, while the central domain is in the Haldane phase.
+Four quantities are most relevant: the local magnetization $\langle S_j^z\rangle$, the nearest-neighbor correlations, the three-site correlations, and the bipartite entanglement entropy $EE_N$.
+In the middle of the chain we can see the signature of the Haldane phase: negative nearest-neighbor correlations dominate, whereas the three-site correlations are positive (as the product of two nearest-neighbour terms).
+At the edges, the three-site correlations are strongly negative.
+From the entanglement entropy, which takes its maximal value where the spinon is situated, we can see that domain walls separating these different domains approximately 30 sites away from the edges.
 Although the local magnetization profile shown in Fig.~\ref{fig:dmrg1}(a) is significantly perturbed by incommensurate correlations, one can clearly see that the maximum of the amplitude is shifted away from the boundary.
-According to the entanglement entropy profile shown in Fig.~\ref{fig:dmrg1}(d) spin-1/2 domain walls are approximately 30 sites away from the edges, which agrees with the local magnetization profile.